wanlaiwang/electron-org-cn-doc/electron/api/web-contents.md

 #### Event: 'select-bluetooth-device'

-Returns:
+返回:

 * `event` Event
 * `devices` [BluetoothDevice[]](structures/bluetooth-device.md)
 * `callback` Function
-  * `deviceId` String
+  * `设备Id` 字符串

 Emitted when bluetooth device needs to be selected on call to `navigator.bluetooth.requestDevice`.
 To use `navigator.bluetooth` api `webBluetooth` should be enabled.
 If `event.preventDefault` is not called, first available device will be selected. `callback` should be called with `deviceId` to be selected, passing empty string to `callback` will cancel the request.

 ```javascript
 const {app, webContents} = require('electron')